Thanksgiving 2014 Date: Thursday, November 27

 Basically, you can pick any of the Chinese, Taiwanese, Vietnamese, or other Asian restaurants in the neighborhood and celebrate Thanksgiving with a delicious non-turkey meal.
 Order from the extensive menus - or order off-menu by simply asking the waiter, "What's good, what's fresh today?" to try the chef's choice.

 More ideas at Boston's Dim Sum Restaurants

 Please note that meal prices on this page do not include taxes, tips, or beverages.
-Furthermore, prices can (and do!) change without our knowledge, so please confirm costs when making reservations if this is an area of concern.
+Furthermore, prices and menus can (and do!) change without our knowledge, so please confirm costs and menu options when making reservations if this is an area of concern.